Oyster cards are electronic smartcards that are used to pay for public transport in London.

-It's easy to use a Visitor Oyster card.
+It's easy to use a Visitor Oyster card, Oyster card or contactless payment card.
 Simply touch the card on the yellow card reader at the gates when you start and end your journey.
 This will ensure you pay the correct fare.
 If you don't, you may get charged a penalty fare.
-If you need help ask a member of station staff.
+If you need help, ask a member of station staff.

 You only need to touch the yellow card reader at the start of your journey on buses and trams.